 Toxins in the Environment

-Since ADHD has been on the rise in recent decades, some believe it has to do with changes to the environment.
+Since ADHD has been on the rise in recent decades, some believe it has to do with changes in the environment.
 More particularly, everyday toxins such as those in foods, flooring and carpeting, lawn and cleaning products, and personal-care products. ¹³

 What Doesn’t Cause ADHD?